Meet Midnite Townsend

 Midnite sees appointments in our Fort Collins office.

-Outside of therapy, Midnite loves playing with her pup (who you might see in the office), dancing and moving in any way that feels joyful, working with the burlesque and drag community, teaching Kpop dance and presenting workshops at adoptee-centered conferences, and performing and teaching aerial dance and kickboxing.
+Outside of therapy, Midnite loves playing with her pup (who you might see in the office), dancing and moving in any way that feels joyful, working with the burlesque and drag community, teaching Kpop dance and presenting at adoptee-centered conferences, and performing aerial dance.

 Pronouns: she/her/hers and they/them/theirs